wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-45.&emsp;A miracle is never lost.
+45. A miracle is never lost.
 ²It may touch many people you have not even met, and produce undreamed of changes in situations of which you are not even aware.

 ::: details Expanded